 From Pride to Awakening: can you take part in ('gay') Pride as well as Buddhist meditation?
 In other words: is being queer a road-block on the spiritual journey towards Awakening?
 Or is it a highway?
 Or does it not matter?

 We are a network of LGBT+ Buddhists, friends and allies, open to all Buddhist traditions.
-One of our goals is to inform and teach about sexual and gender diversity and the dharma: from Buddha Shakyamuni, over various teachers and traditions from the past till now.
+One of our goals is to inform and teach about sexual and gender diversity and the Dharma: from Buddha Shakyamuni, over various teachers and traditions from the past till now.

-We also want to connect Buddhist LGBT+ groups/Queer Dharma-groups in Europe and beyond) and share initiatives such as queer Dharma meetings, meditations, retreats, book-clubs, articles, videos, etc
+We also want to connect Buddhist LGBT+ groups/Queer Dharma-groups and teachers (in Europe and beyond) and share initiatives such as queer Dharma meetings, meditations, retreats, book-clubs, articles, videos, etc

 Network coordinator: Michael